OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 ![OCBlazor.sln Solution Explorer](./images/image-003.PNG)

-- We are using ASP.NET Core Framework specific features in our class library so we need to add a reference to `AspNetCore.App`.
+- We are using ASP.NET Core Framework-specific features in our class library so we need to add a reference to `AspNetCore.App`.
 To achieve this, edit `OCBlazorLib.csproj` and add the following `ItemGroup` section:

 ```xml
   <ItemGroup>